ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 ~~~~~~~~~~~~~~~~~~

 The general idea of the **actions** is - in brief - to encode an operation
-you perform over the telescope in a single class.
+you perform on the telescope in a single class.
 One may ask, why not
 just a single method in a facade or a wrapper?
 Or also, why not
 just directly call Tango commands from the test script?
 Here there follow
 some reasons.